Frequently Asked Questions About Financial Aid

 No. The financial aid academic year is July 1 through June 30.
 All financial aid expires on June 30; therefore, you must complete a renewal application before the next academic year which begins July 1.
 You can renew your application on or after October 1 but no later than 6-8 weeks before the start of the term.

-How do I know if I have been approved financial aid?
+How do I know if I have been approved for financial aid?

-You will receive a financial aid award letter from the school by mail or electronically.
+You will receive an email notice from the school.
 You can also view your award at our website www.wiregrass.edu.
 If there is a question, call the Financial Aid Office at any campus location.

 Will I receive all the financial aid listed on the website or on my financial aid award letter?